Kilamper/graph_search/README.md

 ## Description
 ***
-Starting from a code base that had an algorithm to determine a route between nodes using either breadth first or depth first search, we modified the existing function "graph_search()" to also determine and return the number of generated and expanded nodes in the process.
-We added 2 variables.
+<p>Starting from a code base that had an algorithm to determine a route
+between nodes using either breadth first or depth first search, we modified the existing function "graph_search()" to also determine and return the number of generated and expanded nodes in the process.
+We added 2 variables.</p>
-Each time that a node was popped in the algorithm we increase the variable that represents the number of visited nodes, and after each time the function called the method "fringe.extend()" the number of generated nodes would be also increased.
+<p>Each time that a node was popped in the algorithm we increase
+the variable that represents the number of visited nodes, and after each time the function called the method "fringe.extend()" the number of generated nodes would be also increased.</p>
-***
-In addition to the given algorithms we implement two other powerful search algorithms, such as Branch and Bound and its alternative with underestimation.
-In order to implement this algorithms we add two new boolean variables to the "graph_search" method.
+<p>In addition to the given algorithms we implement two other powerful search algorithms,
+such as Branch and Bound and its alternative with underestimation.
+In order to implement this algorithms we add two new boolean variables to the "graph_search" method.</p>
-The first variable ("branch") is to identify if the search is being done with Branch and Bound or not, in case its value is True, the "new_nodes" FIFOQueue will be sorted by the path cost of the nodes.
+The first variable ("branch") is to identify if the search is being done with
+<p>Branch and Bound or not, in case its value is True, the "new_nodes" FIFOQueue
+will be sorted by the path cost of the nodes.
 While the second one is to detect if the Branch and Bound search is with underestimation or not, and if its value is True, the sort will be done by the sum of the path cost and the heuristic result of the nodes.
-We use all modified options and algorithms in the module "run" so you can watch the results.
+We use all modified options and algorithms in the module "run" so you can watch the results.</p>